-- Reversing climate change: Implementing sustainable organic farming practices such as carbon farming helps reduce global warming.
+- Mitigating climate change: Implementing sustainable organic farming practices such as carbon farming helps reduce global warming.

-In 2013, the Straus Dairy Farm became the first dairy farm in California to implement a carbon farm plan, in conjunction with the Marin Carbon Project, a 20-year carbon farm plan that will reduce and sequester 2000 metric tons of CO2e every year.
-A large portion of the carbon farm plan (about 80% or 1650 metric tons of CO2e) is mitigated through methane destruction from the methane digester.
+In 2013, the Straus Dairy Farm became the first dairy farm in California to develop a carbon farm plan, in conjunction with the Marin Carbon Project.
+This is a 20-year carbon farm plan that was updated in 2020 with experts from the Marin Resource Conservation District and the Marin Agricultural Land Trust.

-Around 320 metric tons of CO2e is sequestered from the atmosphere back into the soil each year through carbon farming practices.
-This is done by adding compost on pasture to increase soil health, planting wind breaks and hedge rows to reduce soil erosion, planned rotational grazing of animals to best manage pasture health, and planting perennial grasses to increase underground root systems.
+As of 2020, the Straus Dairy Farm is sequestering 137 metric tons of CO2e from the atmosphere back into the soil each year through implemented carbon farming practices.
+These regenerative practices include adding compost on pasture to increase soil health, planting wind breaks and hedge rows to reduce soil erosion, planned rotational grazing of animals to best manage pasture health, and planting perennial grasses to increase the network of underground root systems and biology.

 In addition to combating global warming, carbon farming practices also work to improve the health of farm soils.
 When soils are healthier, they naturally increase the volume of pasture production; and with increased pasture production, cows have more nutritional-rich grasses and farmers can reduce outside feed costs.

 Straus Family Creamery educates the importance of carbon farming and inspires its implementation to the certified organic dairies supplying milk to the Creamery, and other dairy farmers throughout the state and rest of the country.
 The hope is that other farmers will learn and adopt these sustainable practices — responsible approaches that offer feasible solutions and positively benefit the environment.